chrisdaaz/samvera-staticweb/README.md

 For this section, we will be using GitHub Desktop.
 If you're familiar with git and don't use a git client, you can skim this section to follow along.
 If you haven't already done so, open up the GitHub Desktop preferences and select your external editor (e.g. Atom) and shell (e.g. iTerm2) of choice.

-We'll start by creating a local copy of the files to your computer.
-To do this, we can create a clone using git or a git client.
+We'll start by creating a local copy of these files to your computer.
 In GitHub Desktop, go to `File`, `Clone repository...`, switch to the URL panel, then enter in this URL: `https://github.com/chrisdaaz/samvera-staticweb.git`

 We can now use GitHub Desktop to open our files with a terminal or text editor, track changes we make to files between saves, commit changes to our branches, and push our repository to our GitHub accounts.